sheygildas/Continuous_Delivery_with_Jenkins-plus_Ansible/README.md

 - Save and RUN the `Deploy-to-nexus` job
 - After that RUN the ` Deploy-To-Staging` job.
 Provide the TIME and ID parameters, these parameters are found on the release artifact on the nexus repository.

-- We have to change the branch of the jenkins project the we created earlier in our continoue intergrateion project.
+- We have to change the branch of the jenkins project the we created earlier in our continuoue intergrateion project.

 - On your Jenkins open the `Build` job click on `configure` and make the following changes.